-Aged 67, has been an INED since September 2004 and Chairman of the NC.
+Aged 68, has been an INED since September 2004 and Chairman of the NC.
 Dr. Hua graduated from Fudan University with a Bachelor's degree in Economics and holds a Doctorate in World Economics from Fudan University.
-He is currently Chief of Academic Committee of economic school Fudan University.
-Dr. Hua is an advisor for doctoral candidates.
-He has been teaching and conducting research in world economics, China economics and finance at Fudan University since 1990.
+He is an advisor for doctoral candidates and has been teaching and conducting research in world economics, China economics and finance at Fudan University since 1990.
+He was Chief of Academic Committee of economic school Fudan University until January 2018.
+Dr. Hua is currently an independent non-executive director of Da Ming International Holdings Limited, a company listed on the Hong Kong Stock Exchange.